 It’s hard to remember or memorize multiple passwords like this for multiple different sites.
 You don’t need to worry since LastPass will save your password.
 LastPass is also integrated into most of the major websites; just download the extension and it auto-fills the password for a particular site.

 We really don’t need to worry about the sites which we don’t use much which we don’t have personal information, but coming to the sites we use daily like banking, email and social accounts etc., It’s a good idea to change your password once in a month, have a lot of our personal information which costs a lot if we get attacked.

 Try to use AntiVirus

-If you are running a Mac or Linux you really don’t need to be worry coming to Windows (XP, Vista, 7 or 8) AntiVirus is just a good safety to your PC.
-Use Microsoft Essential which is free, pretty much light and doesn’t use resources.
-AntiVirus is not necessary; lot of people who do not use Antivirus ever had any issues.
-They are paid antivirus software you can buy anyone of them to be secured.
+If you are running a Mac or Linux you really don’t need to be worry coming to Windows (XP, Vista, 7 or 8) AntiVirus is just a good safety for your PC.
+Use Microsoft Defender which is free, pretty much light, and doesn’t use resources.
+AntiVirus is not necessary; a lot of people who do not use Antivirus ever had any issues.
+They are paid antivirus software you can buy any one of them to be secured.
 We don’t recommend buying because they cost, they use a lot of resources on your processor and can slow your computer.

 Happy Safe and Secured Browsing!!